 Kirk Boys’ fiction and personal essays have appeared in Gravel, Per Contra, Bio Stories, Thrice Fiction, and Storie.
 He was a finalist in Glimmer Train’s New Writers 2014.
 He lives just outside Seattle, Washington.

-Rita Ciresi is author of the novels Bring Back My Body to Me, Pink Slip, Blue Italian, and Remind Me Again Why I Married You, and two award-winning story collections, Sometimes I Dream in Italian and Mother Rocket.
-She is professor of English at the University of South Florida, a faculty mentor for the Bay Path University MFA program in creative nonfiction, and fiction editor of 2 Bridges Review.
+Rita Ciresi is the author of the novels Bring Back My Body to Me, Pink Slip, Blue Italian, and Remind Me Again Why I Married You, and two award-winning story collections, Sometimes I Dream in Italian and Mother Rocket.
+She is a professor of English at the University of South Florida, a faculty mentor for the Bay Path University MFA program in creative nonfiction, and fiction editor of 2 Bridges Review.

 Kate Dowling is a writer based near Wellington, New Zealand; she has previously lived in England and Spain.
-Her work has been published in ProDesign magazine, the Evening Post newspaper (NZ), and Foliate Oak Literary Magazine.
+Her work has been published in ProDesign magazine, The Evening Post newspaper (NZ), and Foliate Oak Literary Magazine.

 Russ Dymond graduated from Western Carolina University with a degree in English and professional writing.
 He has had a long, successful career in advertising as a copywriter, creative director, and agency owner.
 His first novel, Luke’s Way, is forthcoming.
 Visit his website for more information.